mesosphere/dcos-docs-site/pages/version-policy/index.md

     </tr>
 </table>

-<p class="message--note"><strong>NOTE: </strong>CoreOS 1800.7.0 requires DC/OS 1.11.6 or later releases.</p>
+<p class="message--note"><strong>NOTE: </strong>CoreOS 1800.7.0 requires DC/OS version 1.11.6 or later.</p>

 ## Customer Advisory for CentOS/RHEL 7.X
-<p class="message--important"><strong>IMPORTANT: </strong>Docker recently enabled `kmem` accounting in version `17.06+`.
+<p class="message--important"><strong>IMPORTANT: </strong>Docker recently enabled <code>kmem</code> accounting in version 17.06+.
 Customers may notice instability for the entire system when running under RHEL or CentOS 7.x.
 The symptoms include tasks getting stuck indefinitely and kernel-related error messages in the system logs.
-The `kmem` accounting feature in Redhat’s forked Linux Kernel is incomplete and can cause kernel deadlocks or kernel memory leaks.
+The <code>kmem</code> accounting feature in Redhat’s forked Linux Kernel is incomplete and can cause kernel deadlocks or kernel memory leaks.
 Details on the bug and mitigation instructions are located <a href="https://mesosphere-community.force.com/s/article/Critical-Issue-KMEM-MSPH-2018-0006">here</a>.</p>

-<p class="message--note"><strong>NOTE: </strong>Because of the kmem bug, <strong>Mesosphere only supports Kubernetes on DC/OS with CentOS/RHEL 7.X when using DC/OS 1.12 or greater and CentOS/RHEL 7.5</strong>.</a></p>
+<p class="message--note"><strong>NOTE: </strong>Because of the kmem bug, <strong>Mesosphere only supports Kubernetes on DC/OS with CentOS/RHEL 7.X when using DC/OS 1.12 or later and CentOS/RHEL 7.5</strong>.</a></p>

 ## Version Compatibility Matrix